beetbox/beets/docs/plugins/fetchart.rst

 By default, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store, Amazon, AlbumArt.org, and Google Image Search, in that order.
-You can remove sources to speed up the process, or reorder them using the ``sources`` configuration option.
+You can reorder the sources or remove some to speed up the process using the ``sources`` configuration option.

 When looking for local album art, beets checks for image files located in the same folder as the music files you're importing.
 Beets prefers to use an image